 I’ve been involved in three church plants for Spanish speaking immigrants.
 Hugs and cheek-to-cheek air kisses between men and women are pretty common and normal.
 I don’t mind them at all.
 I enjoy them as an expression of fellowship.

+I don’t mind being hugged and don’t mind giving them.
 But here is the criteria: we know each other already and we’ve been introduced.

 Quit hugging the first time church visitor.

 Even though hugs don’t bother me, this particular hug on this church visit affected me and soured my mood.
+This greeting was out of place.
+That’s it.

 It’s just as bad as the space invading church greeter who kissed my wife.